submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 ## Usage

 Refer to the [Quickstart Guides](../../quickstart/) on how to deploy Submariner with Globalnet enabled.
 For most deployments users will not need to do anything else once deployed.
-But users can create `GlobalEgressIP`s or edit the `ClusterGlobalEgressIP` for specific use cases.
+However, users can create `GlobalEgressIP`s or edit the `ClusterGlobalEgressIP` for specific use cases.

 ### Ephemeral Port Exhaustion

-By default, 8 cluster-scoped global IPs are allocated which allows for `~8x64k` active ephemeral ports.
+By default, 8 cluster-scoped global IPs are allocated which allows for ~8x64k active ephemeral ports.
 If those are still not enough for a cluster, this number can be increased by setting the `NumberOfIPs` field in the `ClusterGlobalEgressIP` with the well-known name `cluster-egress.submariner.io`: